DzRepo/SprinklrClient/README.md

 - See the [Generating an Access Token](Sprinklr%20Client%20Library%20-%20Generating%20an%20Access%20Token.pdf) document for directions after registering for a developer account at [Developer.Sprinklr.com](https://developer.sprinklr.com).

-Here is a list of current supported functions via the test client ([SprinklrClientTest.py](SprinklrClientTest.py)):

 Please let me know if you are using this library.
 And PLEASE! -> Send feedback to SteveDz@Sprinklr.com - Thanks!

 Dz